 Before they can begin a trial, researchers must submit a detailed plan to independent ethics committees for approval, such as the Medicines and Healthcare products Regulatory Agency or the Food & Drug Administration.
 They check whether the planned trial offers a fair and transparent arrangement for research participants.

 Most trials also have an independent data monitoring committee to ensure safety by monitoring things like reported side-effects, patient feedback and incoming results on an ongoing basis.

 If a potential safety issue is discovered or a participant falls ill, the trial is usually paused while an investigation takes place.
 We saw this with the Oxford University-AstraZeneca vaccine, for which trials were resumed shortly afterwards.
 It is critical to quickly understand whether the participant’s illness has any relationship to the vaccine or if it is completely unrelated, and to share this data openly.

 - Controlled: two or more groups are compared – one (or more) who receive a candidate vaccine, and a control group who receive a placebo.

 - Randomised: each participant is put into one of these groups at random at the start.

 - Blinded: the participants do not know whether they are having a test vaccine or a placebo.
 Nor do the researchers who administer the doses.

-This makes sure that there is no bias that could distort the results, and that researchers can be sure that any differences in outcomes between the groups are only due to the vaccine received.
+This ensures that there is no bias that could distort the results, and that researchers can be sure that any differences in outcomes between the groups are due to the vaccine received.